21buckets/telemetry-streaming/README.md

 * Update `My_Consumer.host` to the hostname of your Splunk instance
 * Update `My_Consumer.passphrase.cipherText` to the value of the Splunk token you generated earlier

+The declaration is all that is required to send Big-IP metrics to the Splunk endpoint.
+It won't do anything for application logs/metrics from LTM/AFM/ASM etc, as this capability is still handled by the logging profile construct.
+You can configure the logging profiles to point to the telemetry streaming endpoint to send logs off to Splunk, which is covered below.

 ## Configuring Big-IP listeners and logging

+As previously mentioned, Telemetry Streaming does not handle application level logging from LTM/ASM/APM/AVR etc. This is all handled through the standard logging profiles.
+We can (and will) integrate this with AS3.
+Logging profiles need a log destination to point to, so this next part exposes the Telemetry Streaming endpoint via the use of a virtual server.

 I am going to use AS3 to create the required logging profiles, virtual server listeners, pools, and iRules.
 You can do all of this manually, but AS3 makes it a very simple single declaration.
 I recommend reading up on AS3 before using though.